aws-samples/aws-cloudformation-automated-testing-taskcat-aws-codepipeline/README.md

 4. Make the following changes in the .taskcat.yml file:\
 i.
 Update the [EC2KeyName value](https://github.com/aws-samples/aws-cloudformation-automated-testing-taskcat-aws-codepipeline/blob/0f5bfaf203532f88386f4d5d0450d23d42c9239b/.taskcat.yml#L25) under test-scenario-1 to match the created EC2KeyPair name.\
 ii.
 Replace the [DatabaseMasterPassword placeholder](https://github.com/aws-samples/aws-cloudformation-automated-testing-taskcat-aws-codepipeline/blob/901407a079099d7f7061b47f1cc005c6023f4a93/.taskcat.yml#L28) value with a desired password value.
 Follow the instructions in the [comment](https://github.com/aws-samples/aws-cloudformation-automated-testing-taskcat-aws-codepipeline/blob/901407a079099d7f7061b47f1cc005c6023f4a93/.taskcat.yml#L27) describing how to create a valid password value.\
 iii.
-Replace the [RStudioUserList placeholder](https://github.com/aws-samples/aws-cloudformation-automated-testing-taskcat-aws-codepipeline/blob/901407a079099d7f7061b47f1cc005c6023f4a93/.taskcat.yml#L29) values with the username and password you stored in secrets manager.\
+Replace the [RStudioUserList placeholder](https://github.com/aws-samples/aws-cloudformation-automated-testing-taskcat-aws-codepipeline/blob/901407a079099d7f7061b47f1cc005c6023f4a93/.taskcat.yml#L29) values with the username and password you stored in secrets manager (eg. secret-name:KEYNAME).\
 iv.
-Replace the [](https://github.com/aws-samples/aws-cloudformation-automated-testing-taskcat-aws-codepipeline/blob/58f21e57a8f06599199087bd0617f2867c39723d/.taskcat.yml#L27)[EBEndpoint value](https://github.com/aws-samples/aws-cloudformation-automated-testing-taskcat-aws-codepipeline/blob/901407a079099d7f7061b47f1cc005c6023f4a93/.taskcat.yml#L26) with a unique ElasticBeanstalk endpoint name.\
+Replace the [](https://github.com/aws-samples/aws-cloudformation-automated-testing-taskcat-aws-codepipeline/blob/58f21e57a8f06599199087bd0617f2867c39723d/.taskcat.yml#L27)[EBEndpoint value](https://github.com/aws-samples/aws-cloudformation-automated-testing-taskcat-aws-codepipeline/blob/901407a079099d7f7061b47f1cc005c6023f4a93/.taskcat.yml#L26) with a unique ElasticBeanstalk endpoint name.
+This ElasticBenstalk endpoint name will be used to modify code later on.\
 v (Optional).
 Change the [region to deploy the template in](https://github.com/aws-samples/aws-cloudformation-automated-testing-taskcat-aws-codepipeline/blob/901407a079099d7f7061b47f1cc005c6023f4a93/.taskcat.yml#L39) to your desired region.

 5. Make the following changes to the [environment in the buildspec.yml](https://github.com/aws-samples/aws-cloudformation-automated-testing-taskcat-aws-codepipeline/blob/901407a079099d7f7061b47f1cc005c6023f4a93/buildspec.yml#L2) file:\